srtee/lammps-USER-CONP2/README.md

 `Potential 2` = Potential on second electrode in V (can be v_ style variable)

-`Method` = Method for solving linear equations. "inv" for inverse matrix and "cg" for conjugate gradient
+`Method` = Method for solving linear equations. "inv" for inverse matrix and "cg" for conjugate gradient.

+*For stationary electrodes, `inv` calculates the inverse matrix at the start of run (including neutrality constraints), and will be faster than `cg`.
+As such, the `cg` code branches have not been debugged and optimized as extensively as the `inv` branches.
+Please do not use `cg` unless you know what you are doing and can spot when the results are wrong.
+In particular, the `zneutr` flag (below) does not yet work with `cg`, even though `ffield` and `noslab` (should!) work.*

 `Log` = Name of log file recording time usage of different parts